-5. Marking and Awarding of Credit
+6. Marking and Awarding of Credit

-- 5.1.
-All assessments worth 25% or more of the module mark will be double-marked independently by two suitably qualified people. - 5.2.
-Notwithstanding paragraph Error!
-Reference source not found., assessments worth 25% or less module weighting will be marked in full, and then a sample of 10% of the work or six students whichever is greater will be reviewed by a second, suitably qualified marker to assure quality and standards. - 5.3.
+- 6.1.
+All assessments worth 25% or more of the module mark will be double-marked independently by two suitably qualified people. - 6.2.
+Notwithstanding paragraph 6.1, assessments worth 25% or less module weighting will be marked in full, and then a sample of 10% of the work or six students whichever is greater will be reviewed by a second, suitably qualified marker to assure quality and standards. - 6.3.
 Where marks proposed by each marker differ by 10 marks or fewer (on a 100-point marking scale), the average of those two marks will be taken.
 Where the difference is greater than 10 marks, the two markers will discuss the work and attempt to reach agreement.
-Where agreement cannot be reached, the Module Leader's decision will have primacy. - 5.4.
-The resultant mark for each assessment and the overall module mark will be recorded and reported at a specificity of one decimal place.
-All marks are rounded to one decimal place before being entered into the calculation of classifications or considered for awards.
-Where the second decimal place is 5 or greater, the first decimal place is rounded up. - 5.5.
+Where agreement cannot be reached, the Module Leader's decision will have primacy. - 6.4.
+In the case of assessments marked using a rubric, paragraph 6.3 shall apply at the level of each rubric row as well as to the overall mark. - 6.5.
+The resultant mark for each assessment and the overall module grade will be recorded and reported at a specificity of one decimal place.
+All assessment marks are rounded to one decimal place before being entered into the calculation of module grades and classifications or considered for awards.
+Where the second decimal place is 5 or greater, the first decimal place is rounded up. - 6.6.
 Where students pass all assessment components within a module, an overall module mark will be recorded taking account of the assessment weightings as detailed in the Module Specification.
-Module credits will be awarded when: - 5.5.1. an overall mark of 40 or greater (for foundation year and FHEQ Levels 4-6 inclusive), or an overall mark of 50 or greater (at FHEQ Level 7), is achieved; and - 5.5.2. the student has demonstrated achievement of all of the module's learning outcomes. - 5.6.
+Module credits as detailed in the module specification will be awarded when:

+- 6.6.1. an overall mark of 40 or greater (for foundation year and FHEQ Levels 4-6 inclusive), or an overall mark of 50 or greater (at FHEQ Level 7), is achieved; and - 6.6.2. the student has passed all components of assessment within the relevant module. - 6.7.
+Credits are not awarded for foundation year modules, which operate on a pass and progress basis. - 6.8.
 In order that assessment feedback can be given in a timely fashion to students, the lead external examiner for a module will review module marks before these are released as provisional to students.
-Marks only become confirmed when they have been approved at an Assessment Board. - 5.7.
-In order that students can complete any required resits in a timely fashion, resits for assessment components within a module can be scheduled once provisional marks have been agreed by the external examiner and before these marks have been formally approved at an Assessment Board. - 5.8.
-Credits are not awarded for foundation year modules, which operate on a pass and progress basis.
+Marks only become confirmed when they have been approved at an Assessment Board. - 6.9.
+In order that students can complete any required resits in a timely fashion, resits for assessment components within a module can be scheduled once provisional marks have been reviewed by the external examiner and before these marks have been formally approved at an Assessment Board.

-6. Late Submission of Assessments
+7. Late Submission of Assessments